-That’s a spicey title, and I apologize, but I have a lot to say about The Nikon Zf and it’s the first time I’ve ever really had this level of pull to buy a camera that I don’t need.
+That’s a spicey title, and I apologize, but I have much to say about The Nikon Zf.
+It’s the first time I’ve ever really had this level of pull to buy a camera I don’t need.

-For good reason, Nikon needs to play the defense a little more because we all know the first thing the Sony shills would do is compare it to a Sony A1, then talk about how bad the Nikon $2,000 camera is compared to Sony’s $7,000 flagship.
-While never mentioning the screen resolution, screen quality or price.
+Of course, Nikon never shows me love, and I don’t get a sample, but for good reason: Nikon needs to play the defense a little more.
+We all know the first thing the Sony shills would do is compare it to a Sony A1, then talk about how bad the Nikon $2,000 camera is compared to Sony’s $7,000 flagship while never mentioning the screen resolution, screen quality, or price.

 Except when Nikon came out with the Z8, a better camera than the A1 at almost half the price.
-Then the shills got embarrassed so they had to compare it to the Sony A7rV where Sony could at least pick up a win in resolution.
+Then everyone got embarrassed, so they had to compare it to the Sony A7rV, where Sony could at least pick up a win in resolution.

-It’s very cutthroat out there for Nikon, but it looks like they just unleashed a truly amazing camera that is hard to find fault in.
+It’s very cutthroat out there for Nikon, but it looks like they just unleashed a truly amazing camera that is hard to find issues with—actually, I have a few.

-In this article, I’ll display images I’ve made with the Nikon Z6 to get an idea of how the sensor renders.
+In this article, I’ll display images I’ve made with the Nikon Z6 to understand how the sensor renders.
 From the samples I’m seeing, it looks like it has the Nikon Z6 sensor, softer tonality due to the AA filter, but with the Nikon Z8 extra punchy saturation and contrast.
 I’m very curious to see the actual RAW performance.
 After shooting with the Z8 for the last few months, I do kind of miss those Z6 tones a little.

-I wrote an article on the Nikon Z8 Color Science a few months ago if you want to get an idea of how this new processor is balancing the colors.
-Keep in mind, that the Zf will still have the AA filter so it will produce a softer almost more filmmick look.
+I wrote an article on Nikon Z8 Color Science.
+If you want to know how this new processor balances colors, Remember that the Zf will still have the AA filter, producing a softer, almost more film-mick look.

 The Nikon Zf – A Legend Is Re-Born

-I see a lot of people drooling over this camera, people texting me trying to control their impulses, comments everywhere are very positive and it looks like it’s going to be a pretty huge hit.
-Just a lot of the spec nerd influencers don’t seem to love it, as they don’t really understand the concept.
+I see many people drooling over this camera, texting me, and trying to control their impulses.
+Comments everywhere are very positive.
+It looks like it’s going to be a pretty huge hit.
+However, a lot of the spec nerd influencers don’t seem to love it, as they don’t understand the concept.

-It also seems that the influencers trying to assign their opinions to their audiences don’t seem to be working on this one, which is good to see.
+It also seems that the influencers trying to assign their opinions to their audiences aren’t working on this one, which is good to see.
 Generally, I see positive comments everywhere.

 Also, it does look like opinions on this camera are fairly split even among content creators, and for Nikon, that’s a huge win.
 I guess Fro didn’t like the grip on the retro-inspired body while he was using his 1200mm lens.
 At least it’s good to see him hitting the gym again.
-I actually like Fro by the way, even though my mom says he’s obnoxious.
+I actually like Fro, by the way, even though my mom says he’s obnoxious.
 Just want to make that clear.
 Sony too.
-It’s just Sony never bought me off with trips to Hawaii and never will, so I get to be critical of their cameras. – I really think we should just boycott products from brands that do that.
+It’s just Sony never bought me off with trips to Hawaii and never will, so I get to be critical of their cameras.

 What Everyone Keeps Missing